NAAMSE: Framework for Evolutionary Security Evaluation of Agents: Abstract

 \section{Abstract}

 AI agents are increasingly deployed in production, yet their security evaluations remain bottlenecked by manual red-teaming or static benchmarks that fail to model adaptive, multi-turn adversaries.
 We propose \emph{NAAMSE}, an evolutionary framework that reframes agent security evaluation as a feedback-driven optimization problem.
 Our system employs a single autonomous agent that orchestrates a lifecycle of genetic prompt mutation, hierarchical corpus exploration, and asymmetric behavioral scoring.
 By using model responses as a fitness signal, the framework iteratively compounds effective attack strategies while simultaneously ensuring ``benign-use correctness'', preventing the degenerate security of blanket refusal.
-Our experiments on Gemini~2.5~Flash demonstrate that evolutionary mutation systematically amplifies vulnerabilities missed by one-shot methods, with controlled ablations revealing that the synergy between exploration and targeted mutation uncovers high-severity failure modes.
+Our experiments across a diverse suite of state-of-the-art large language models demonstrate that evolutionary mutation systematically amplifies vulnerabilities missed by one-shot methods, with controlled ablations revealing that the synergy between exploration and targeted mutation uncovers high-severity failure modes.
 We show that this adaptive approach provides a more realistic and scalable assessment of agent robustness in the face of evolving threats.
-The code for NAAMSE is open source and available at \url{https://github.com/HASHIRU-AI/NAAMSE}.
+The code for NAAMSE is open source and available at \href{https://github.com/HASHIRU-AI/NAAMSE}{github.com/HASHIRU-AI/NAAMSE}.